Call of Duty: WWII: Release

 The game was released worldwide on November 3, 2017, for PlayStation 4, Windows and Xbox One.

-Upon the game's release, online servers were down for most of the day, inhibiting players from playing online multiplayer, as well as some not being able to access the campaign and Nazi Zombies.
-Activision acknowledged the problem and announced they were working to resolve it.

 Downloadable content

 Call of Duty: WWII offers four downloadable content map packs, each containing three regular multiplayer maps, one War map, and one Nazi Zombies map.
-Players who purchase the Season Pass, which grant access to all four map packs on release, also receive Carentan, a remake of the multiplayer map of the same name featured in Call of Duty and Call of Duty 2.
+Players who purchased the Season Pass, which granted access to all four map packs on release, also received "Carentan", a remake of the multiplayer map of the same name featured in Call of Duty and Call of Duty 2.

-On December 19, 2017, Activision released a preview trailer for the first downloadable content pack, The Resistance, containing 3 new multiplayer maps: Anthropoid, Valkyrie, Occupation (the latter of which is a remake of Resistance from Call of Duty: Modern Warfare 3); 1 new War map: Operation Intercept; and 1 new Nazi Zombies map: The Darkest Shore.
-The map pack was released January 30, 2018, first on PlayStation 4, and on March 1, 2018, for Xbox One and Steam.
+On December 19, 2017, Activision released a preview trailer for the first downloadable content pack, The Resistance, containing three new multiplayer maps: "Anthropoid", "Valkyrie", "Occupation" (the latter of which is a remake of "Resistance" from Call of Duty: Modern Warfare 3); one new War map: "Operation Intercept"; and one new Nazi Zombies map: "The Darkest Shore".
+The map pack was released January 30, 2018, first on PlayStation 4, and on March 1 for Xbox One and Steam.

-On April 6, 2018, Activision announced the second downloadable content pack, The War Machine, containing 3 multiplayer maps: Egypt, Dunkirk, V2; 1 new War map: Operation Husky; and 1 new Nazi Zombies map: The Shadowed Throne.
-The map pack was released April 17, 2018, first on PlayStation 4, and on May 17, 2018, for Xbox One and Steam.
+On April 6, 2018, Activision announced the second downloadable content pack, The War Machine, containing 3 multiplayer maps: "Egypt", "Dunkirk", and "V2"; 1 new War map:" Operation Husky"; and 1 new Nazi Zombies map: "The Shadowed Throne".
+The map pack was released on April 17, 2018, first on PlayStation 4, and on May 17 for Xbox One and Steam.

-On June 19, 2018, Activision announced the third downloadable content pack, United Front, containing 3 multiplayer maps: Monte Cassino, Market Garden, Stalingrad; 1 new War map: Operation Supercharge; and 3 new Nazi Zombies maps: Into the Storm, Across the Depth, and Beneath the Ice, referred to collectively as The Tortured Path.
-The map pack was released June 26, 2018, first on PlayStation 4, and on July 26, 2018, for Xbox One and Steam.
+On June 19, 2018, Activision announced the third downloadable content pack, United Front, containing three multiplayer maps: "Monte Cassino", "Market Garden", and "Stalingrad"; one new War map: "Operation Supercharge"; and three new Nazi Zombies maps: "Into the Storm", "Across the Depth", and "Beneath the Ice", referred to collectively as "The Tortured Path".
+The map pack was released on June 26, 2018, first on PlayStation 4, and on July 26 for Xbox One and Steam.